-3.3.1.5.
-Ortho-phosphorus
+3.3.1.5 Orthophosphate

 Natural phosphorus concentrations in the Lower Peace/Shell System and upper Charlotte Harbor are high due to the extensive area of phosphate deposits that exist in the Peace River basin.
 Phosphorus concentrations in the estuary generally reflect both the spatial and temporal variation in Peace River freshwater inputs.
 The highest phosphorus concentrations are typically associated with seasonal low river flows when the influences of groundwater discharges are more pronounced.
-Ortho-phosphorus concentrations at selected fixed-station locations were indicative a longitudinal gradient with values decreasing from upstream to downstream in the estuary (Figure 3-8).
-The patterns and responses of ortho-phosphorus to increasing flows in the Lower Peace/Shell System and Charlotte Harbor estuarine were similar to those exhibited for nitrite+nitrate.